translaster/Zabbix-6-IT-Infrastructure-Monitoring-Cookbook/chapter-01.md

 When using Zabbix authentication such as HTTP, LDAP, or SAML, we still need to create our users internally with the right permissions.
-Configure your users to match your authentication method's username in Zabbix and use the authentication method for password management.
+ConРисунок your users to match your authentication method's username in Zabbix and use the authentication method for password management.
 Keep an eye on the following Zabbix case to see updates on the implementation or leave a vote: